Harvey Goldman: Career

-Goldman's work has been exhibited in a wide range of venues throughout the United States as well as Amsterdam, Austria, Australia, Britain, Canada, China, France, Germany, Israel, Italy, Spain, Romania, Russia, South Africa, and Turkey.
+Goldman's work has been exhibited in a wide range of venues throughout the United States as well as Amsterdam, Austria, Australia, Britain, Canada, China, France, Germany, Israel, Italy, Japan, Spain, Romania, Russia, South Africa, and Turkey.
 He is the recipient of grants from the National Endowment for the Arts (Emerging Craftsman Award), The Ford Foundation and the Massachusetts Council on the Arts and Humanities.
 Goldman taught at the University of Massachusetts, Dartmouth from 1978-2015.